Jacob Meyers Player Props: Astros vs. Guardians

 Jacob Meyers At The Plate

-- Meyers is hitting .252 with eight doubles, a triple, six home runs and 13 walks.
+- Meyers has nine doubles, a triple, six home runs and 14 walks while batting .253.

-- Meyers has reached base via a hit in 28 games this season (of 47 played), and had multiple hits in 10 of those games.
+- Meyers has picked up a hit in 60.4% of his 48 games this year, with more than one hit in 20.8% of them.

-- In 12.8% of his games this year, he has gone deep, and 3.4% of his trips to the plate.

-- Meyers has had an RBI in 12 games this season (25.5%), including six multi-RBI outings (12.8%).
-He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.